Netflix/security_monkey/docs/contributing.rst

   In addition to WebStorm, you will also need to have the Dart SDK installed.
 Please download and install the Dart SDK from: http://www.dartlang.org/download, and follow the installation instructions.

-  **Pro-Tip:** During the Dart installation, make note of the Dart SDK Path, and the Dartium path, as this will be used later during the WebStorm configuration.
+  **Pro-Tip:** During the Dart installation, make note of the Dart SDK Path, and the Dartium path, as this will be used later during the WebStorm Dart plugin configuration.

   For WebStorm to be useful, it will need to have the Dart plugin installed.
-You can verify that it is installed by going to the WebStorm preferences > Plugins, and searching for "Dart".
+You can verify that it is installed by going to WebStorm preferences > Plugins, and searching for "Dart".
 If it is checked off, then you have it installed.
 If not, then check the box to install it, and click OK.

+  At this point, you can import the Security Monkey project into WebStorm.
+Please reference the WebStorm documentation for details on importing projects.

   The Dart plugin needs to be configured to utilize the Dart SDK.
-The two paths mentioned in the Pro-Tip above will be used here.
-To set the Dart SDK, open the WebStorm preferences > Languages & Frameworks > Dart, and paste in the Dart SDK path and the Dartium path.
+To configure the Dart plugin, open WebStorm preferences > Languages & Frameworks > Dart.
+If it is not already checked, check "Enable Dart Support for the project ...", and paste in the paths for the Dart SDK path Dartium.

-  - As an example, for a typical Dart OS X installation (via brew), the Dart path will be at: ``/usr/local/opt/dart/libexec``, and the Dartium path will be: ``/usr/local/opt/dart/Chromium.app``
+  - As an example, for a typical Dart OS X installation (via ``brew``), the Dart path will be at: ``/usr/local/opt/dart/libexec``, and the Dartium path will be: ``/usr/local/opt/dart/Chromium.app``

-  At this point, import the Security Monkey project into WebStorm.
-Once imported, you will need to edit the ``dart/lib/util/constants.dart`` file to prepare it for for local development:
+  Once the Dart plugin is configured, you will need to alter a line of Dart code so that Security Monkey can be loaded in your development environment.
+You will need to edit the ``dart/lib/util/constants.dart`` file:

   - Comment out the ``API_HOST`` variable under the ``// Same Box`` section, and uncomment the ``API_HOST`` variable under the ``// LOCAL DEV`` section.

 Launch Dartium from within WebStorm:
   From within the Security Monkey project in WebStorm, we will launch the UI (inside the Dartium app).

-  To do this, within the Project viewer/explorer, right-click on the ``dart/web/ui.html`` file, and select "Open in Browser" > Dartium.
+  To do this, within the Project Viewer/Explorer, right-click on the ``dart/web/ui.html`` file, and select "Open in Browser" > Dartium.

   This will open the Dartium browser with the Security Monkey web UI.

+  - **Note:** If you get a ``502: Bad Gateway``, try refreshing the page a few times.

 Register a user
   Chromium/Dartium will launch and will redirect to the login page.
 Select the Register link ( http://127.0.0.1/register ) to create an account.